 Excessive noise can have an impact on both workplace safety and team effectiveness, which makes it a factor that needs to be managed effectively by businesses.

-This page provides information about the impact of sound on employees, how to manage noisy work environments and improving productivity through noise reduction and enhanced noise suppression technology.
+This page provides information about the impact of sound on employees, how to manage noisy work environments, and how to improve productivity through noise reduction and enhanced noise suppression technology.

 Noisy environments can have an impact on both our focus and concentration, which affects how well we can undertake tasks.